AI Search Readiness vs Traditional SEO: What Our Data Shows

 | Goal | Rank in top 10 results | Get cited in 3-5 source slots |

-| Best predictor | DA + backlinks (strong) | Content relevance (62x effect) |
+| Best predictor | DA + backlinks (strong) | Content relevance classifier (AUC 0.915) |

-| DA impact | Significant ranking factor | r=0.129, explains ~2% |
+| DA impact | Significant ranking factor | r=0.129, ~2% variance |

-| Technical optimization | Measurable ranking impact | Necessary prerequisite, no citation impact |
+| Technical optimization | Measurable ranking impact | Necessary prerequisite, no direct citation impact |

-| Measurement maturity | Decades of data, proven tools | Early stage, 98% variance unexplained |
+| Measurement maturity | Decades of data, proven tools | Early, two published findings, one active pivot |

 | Failure mode | Gradual decline (rank drops) | Binary: cited or invisible |

-| Honest assessment | Well-understood, diminishing returns | Poorly understood, high uncertainty |
+| Honest assessment | Well-understood, diminishing returns | One strong predictor found (content relevance), rest still uncertain |

 - 3.Traditional SEO in parallel.
 It still drives traffic from Google.
 It is not dead.
-But do not assume that ranking well means AI engines will cite you.
+But do not assume that ranking well in Google means AI engines will cite you.
 The correlation is near zero.

 The Bottom Line